malloryholland5/malloryhollandh5/README.md

 # 👋 Hi, My name is Mallory Holland
 **Recent M.S.
 Data Science Graduate | Data-Driven Problem Solver | Business-Focused Analyst**

 I'm a recent graduate with a Master’s in Data Science and a background in operations, employee training, and cost optimization.
-My portfolio reflects hands-on experience using Python, Power BI, and machine learning to solve real-world problems—from forecasting housing market trends and analyzing social media engagement to building models for loan prediction and R&D efficiency.
+My portfolio reflects hands-on experience using Python, Power BI, and machine learning to solve real-world problems.

 I’m passionate about uncovering insights that drive smarter business decisions and excited to bring analytical thinking, creativity, and clear communication to a data-focused role.